apache/cordova-coho/docs/plugins-release-process.md

     svn add NEW_FILES_HERE
     svn commit

+## Do other announcements

+    Do the same things regarding announcements as described in cadence-release-process, where they make sense.

 ## Close JIRA Issue
  * Double check that the issue has comments that record the steps you took
  * Mark it as fixed